a1442456/HomeExampleDotNetCore/README.md

 # What this project about.
+## This is how i learn .Net Core Technology before the courses starts.
 ### In this project I would like to answer on a few questions such as:
   - How to configure application with Services and MiddleWare components?
   - What dependency injection is?